 System Exclusive (SysEx) is a special type of MIDI message used to send data that only makes sense to a unit of a certain make and type.
 Every major MIDI manufacturer has its own SysEx identity code and these are part of practically all SysEx messages.
 SysEx can be used to transmit a list of the numbers that make up the settings of one or more sounds in a synth.
-For more about viewing and editing SysEx messages, see the chapter "Working with System Exclusive messages".
+For more about viewing and editing SysEx messages, see the separate "MIDI devices and features" document.